douglasjunior/react-native-get-location/README.md

     npm i -S react-native-get-location
     ```

+> If you are using `React Native 0.60.+` [the link should happen automatically](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).

+## Link with `react-native link`

-2. Link the native project
+Link the native project
     ```bash
     react-native link react-native-get-location
     ```